metasong/iam-data/documents/What is {} + {} in JavaScript_303.md

 1. Otherwise, input is an object.
 Call obj.valueOf().
 If the result is primitive, return it.
 1. Otherwise, call obj.toString().
 If the result is a primitive, return it.
 1. Otherwise, throw a TypeError.
+>
+> for Date: If hint is "string" or "default", [@@toPrimitive]() tries to call the toString method.
+If the toString property does not exist, it tries to call the valueOf method and if the valueOf does not exist either, [@@toPrimitive]() throws a TypeError.
+If hint is "number", [@@toPrimitive]() first tries to call valueOf, and if that fails, it calls toString.

 If PreferredType is String, steps 2 and 3 are swapped.
 If PreferredType is missing then it is set to String for instances of Date and to Number for all other values.